 Do note that it is a little difficult to walk from one hotel to another at the Cotai area as each hotel takes up a huge land area so walking from one to the other can be a challenge.
 To get to the different hotels at the Cotai stretch, the hotels themselves do offer free inter hotel shuttle services (e.g. City of Dreams offer free bus services to Studio City).

-4) What Currency To Use
+4. What Currency to Use

 Macau does have its own currency called Macanese Patacas (MOP), but it is really not required to change to MOP currency as the more widely used (and preferred) currency is Hong Kong Dollars (HKD).
 You can use HKD for just about anything—hotels, meals, taxis, ferry tickets, shops, entrances to museums, playing in the casinos e.g.

-The exchange rate between MOP and HKD is almost 1:1 so there is no significant difference between the two.
+The exchange rate between MOP and HKD is almost 1:1 so there is no significant difference between the two currencies.
 Therefore, these two currencies are often used interchangeably—e.g. if you pay in HKD, you may get back your change in MOP.
-If you do not want to get MOP currency, you can request for HKD during payment.
+If you do not want to get MOP currency, you can request HKD during payment.
 To minimize getting MOP, try not to use big currencies (e.g. 1000 HKD note) for smaller local shops as they may not have enough HKD change for you.

 To me, casinos are the main attractions in Macau.
-If you are planning to go casino hopping, I recommend you to sign up for the free casino memberships.
+If you are planning to go casino hopping, I recommend you sign up for free casino memberships.
 Just remember to bring your passport as you need it for the membership registrations.
 There are many benefits to having a membership—from instant lucky draws where you may be able to win free room stays, earning points while playing at the casinos to redeem gifts, to getting discounts at the hotel restaurants.
 If you are planning to return to Macau, you can also watch out for hotel deals for members.

-The shop is located at the second floor so you need to walk up a little dodgy flight of stairs.
-The shop does not look impressive and quite messy at first but if you really take the time to look you can really get great bargains here.
+The shop is located on the second floor so you need to walk up a little dodgy flight of stairs.
+The shop does not look impressive and is quite messy at first but if you really take the time to look you can really get great bargains here.
 There are many international brands such as Abercrombie, Nike, Polo Ralph, Nautica, Hollister, Gap, Banana Republic—and these are the real stuff.